 His trunks are also largely identifiable by their rounded oak slats, each hand turned and specifically fitted for that space.
 These are highly collectible items on today’s market, more so than any other vintage steamer trunk manufacturer of the day.

 There were also very high end manufacturers that would compete with Goyard and Louis Vuitton trunk models who made steamer trunks during this time, but they were used by only the very wealthy, while lower and middle class travelers used more affordable trunks.

 There were several popular styles of steamer trunks.
 Some were more functional for traveling while others were meant to be beautiful and decorative.
 They featured a variety of different designs, materials, and shapes.

 The flat top steamer trunk was much more practical than other designs because they could be stacked.
 These types of steamer trunks would have been much more popular for lower or middle class travelers.
 They didn’t have much flair, but they were very functional with their leather handles and metal lock.

 The bevel top steamer trunk could have been either flat or domed, but it had more ornate beveling on the top.
 They would have been practical for traveling, because you could still stack them if they were flat, but they were likely a bit more expensive.

 It’s possible they were used by more middle class travelers who could afford a little bit extra.

-A monitor top steamer trunk is flat with rounded edges.
+A monitor top steamer chest is flat with rounded edges.
 Some were plain and others were very ornate.
 They varied in hardware from basic to decorative, and likely varied in price.
-They offered a more exciting shape than the flat top trunk, but would have still been practical.
+They offered a more exciting box shape than the flat top vintage trunk, but would have still been practical.